Lodging CCS data in the UKCCSRC Data and Information Archive

 Provide link to other archive/publication

-- If you have already deposited data in your home institution or other archive, please provide the link to the online location to the UKCCSRC archive firstname.lastname@example.org.
+- If you have already deposited data in your home institution or other recognised data repository, please provide the link to the online location to the UKCCSRC archive firstname.lastname@example.org.

 - If data is included within a publication (e.g. supplementary information), please provide the link.